wavemotion-dave/ColecoDS/README.md

 MSX Compatibility :
 -----------------------
 Considering this is a Colecovision emulator, the MSX1 support and compatibility is reasonably high.
 In Game Options you will notice that the default MSX Mapper is set to "GUESS" which does a fairly good job loading the ROM - especially for 32K or smaller games.
 However, if a game doesn't run, you can try these suggestions:
 * A small number of games don't work with the open-source C-BIOS.
 In this case you would need a real msx.rom BIOS.
 You can set this up in Game Options.
 If you have an MSX.ROM bios, it will use it by default.
 * Most 64K games use the ASC16 memory mapper - so you can try that one... but a few (e.g. Mutants from the Deep) are linear mapped from 0-64K and you will need to pick LINEAR64 in Game Options.
 * The auto-detection on KONAMI8, KONAMI-SCC and ASCII8/16 mappers is pretty good... but some games don't detect well - you should try various mappers if the "larger than 64K" game won't run.
 * Occasionally one ROM won't run but an alternate dump might.
 For example, the 384K version of R-Type is a bit of a mess for the emulator to handle, but someone made a clean 512K version that loads and runs great.
 * With a little diligence in trying different mapping/BIOS combinations, you should be able to achieve a 97% run rate on MSX1 games.
 * MSX2 games are not supported and will not run.

+MSX is not a single machine but a standard - there are lots of machines and lots of BIOS files.
+The one I'm using to do all my testing is MSX.ROM with a CRC32 of 94ee12f3.
+Seek that one out - it's used by default in a lot of other emulators.

 As of version 6.5, MSX1 cassettes are supported in .CAS format.
 You can use the START and SELECT buttons for the common bload and run commands.